Oregon to Mississippi Car Shipping (2026 Cost Guide)

 - Vehicle size and type: Shipping rates rise with vehicle size and weight.
 Generally, larger cars cost more to ship to Mississippi than smaller ones.

-- Distance and route: The journey from Oregon to Mississippi spans about 2,345 miles.
-More miles mean more fuel and labor, raising the cost.
+- Distance and route: The journey from Oregon to Mississippi spans approximately 2,345 miles, influencing fuel and labor costs.
+The longer the distance, the bigger the price tag.

 Mississippi vehicle regulations you need to know